 Revamp your menu

 Some dishes can’t stand prolonged hold times, like between classes or lunch shifts.
-Think about selections that are youth-friendly and retain quality over time.
-Breakfast scrambles, protein bowls, and flavorful chili are smart, filling options.
+Think about selections that retain quality over time.
+Breakfast scrambles, protein bowls and flavorful chili are smart, filling options.

 Plant-based is a must-have

-65% of kids, teens, and young adults in Gen Z say that they prefer a “plant-forward” diet and more than 75% go meatless multiple times a week.
+65 percent of Gen Zers say that they prefer a “plant-forward” diet and more than 75 percent go meatless multiple times a week.
 Kitchen needs for plant-based proteins are minimal; however, combi-ovens can help keep these menu-items succulent, while fryers help enhance texture.

-Explore the top foodservice equipment and supplies — so you know what’s really worth the investment — only at The NAFEM Show.
+Explore the top foodservice equipment and supplies for educational foodservice — so you know what’s really worth the investment for your students — only at The NAFEM Show.